muteki-apps/Security-Training/BSidesCharm/Part 1 - Accounts & Orgs/README.md

     * Navigate to AWS Organizations and select "create Organization"
     * **Note:** The account you're currently logged into will become the Organization's management account!

-5. Create a Member Account
+5. Create a member account
     * In the AWS Accounts view in Organizations, select "Add an AWS Account"
     * Create new account called `member-test-acct`, using your email address with alias such as "YOUR_EMAIL+TEST1@gmail.com".
 IAM role name can be left as default.
     * This process make take 5+ minutes, so we'll come back to this shortly.

-7. Create New Organizational Units
+7. Create new Organizational Units
     * In the AWS Accounts view in Organizations, select the Root OU
     * Under the Actions dropdown, select Organization Unit -> Create New
     * Create 2 new OUs: `region-good`, `region-bad`